-As they reached the first floor, Jean turned left and began to limp towards the end of the corridor.
+As they reached the first floor, Jean turned left and began to walk, tentatively, towards the end of the corridor.
 Tony placed his forearms against the wall and his head in his arms, staring furiously at the blackness in front of him until sparks began to dance in his vision.
-His mouth began to curl downwards and he felt stinging in his eyes, so he slammed his forehead repeatedly into the wooden panelling until the ringing in his ears drowned out his thoughts.
+His mouth began to curl downwards and the sting returned to his eyes, so he slammed his forehead repeatedly into the wooden panelling until the ringing in his ears drowned out his thoughts.

 No more crying.

-Jean came back, and the sound of her clearing her throat startled Tony away from the wall.
-His ears were still ringing and he felt dizzy from a throbbing pain behind his eyes.
+Jean had come back, and the sound of her clearing her throat startled Tony away from the wall.
+His ears were still ringing and he felt dizzy from a throbbing pain behind his eyes, but he barely noticed.
 As he straightened up, Tony realised that Gerry’s hand was resting on his shoulder; he didn’t bother shoving it away.

 “Here it is,” Jean said, holding up the camera with both hands.
-The lens looked misshapen and the screen was separated into two halves by a vertical crack, but when she smacked it with her hand it lit up with an electric white light.
+The front lens was bent out of shape and the back screen was separated into two halves by a vertical crack, but when she smacked it with the heel of her hand it lit up with an electric white light.

 “This is... this was Kevin’s,” she said.
 “He dropped it earlier when we were running— just before I fell down the stairs.”

 Neither Tony nor Gerry bothered to ask why the pair of them had been running.
 Tony had a decently good idea already, and Gerry was too busy examining the damage.
 Taking the camera from Jean’s hands, Gerry held it up to his face and squinted.